Nutrition

 6. Avocado

-Spread it on toast, get fancy by adding avocado to your favorite type of sushi, whip up some guacamole or scoop it straight with a sprinkle of salt — avocados are a tasty food that relieves stress while majorly satisfying your taste buds!
+Spread it on toast, add avocado to sushi, whip up guacamole or scoop it straight with a sprinkle of salt.
+However you enjoy it, avocado is an easy food that reduces stress while delivering rich flavor and creamy texture.

 Avocado Is a Good Source Of: